ndhorton/rb120/notes/rb129/spot/spot_questions.md

 **What is encapsulation?**

 Encapsulation means to contain as though within a capsule.
-Encapsulation means sectioning of areas of code and data into units that define the boundaries within an application.
-The surface area of the boundary can be restricted to a deliberately defined interface, and the rest of the application can interact with the data and functionality within the unit only through this interface.
+Encapsulation means sectioning of areas of functionality and data into units that define the boundaries within an application.
+Data and functionality within this boundary can be protected and only exposed selectively to the rest of the application through a simplified interface.
+The rest of the application should interact with the data and functionality within the unit only through this interface.
 The implementation information and data can thus be protected within the boundary, behind the unchanging interface, so that the rest of the application does not form dependencies on details that are liable to change.
-Additionally, the data contained in the unit can be protected from accidental modification by the rest of the application, especially in ways that might impair the unit's functionality.
+Additionally, the data contained in the unit can be protected from accidental modification by the rest of the application.

-In Ruby, this encapsulation is achieved by the creation of objects from classes.
+In Ruby, encapsulation is achieved by the creation of objects from classes.
 Objects encapsulate state, tracked by their instance variables.
-Ruby restricts access to an object's instance variables to its instance methods.
-If we want to make the reference or setting of an instance variable part of the public interface of the object, we must define instance methods in the class granting access (getter or setter methods).
-Ruby provides further granularity in defining the interface (and concealing the implementation) of an object through method access control, allowing us to designate certain methods as internal implementation 'helper' methods that should not be depended on by client code.
-This means that users of the class need only know (and their code only become dependent on) the interface: the public method names and their parameter lists, and what return values or publicly significant side-effects to expect from the public methods.
+Ruby restricts access to an object's instance variables to the object's instance methods.
+If we want to make reference to, or setting of, an instance variable part of the public interface of the object, we must define instance methods in the class granting access to the variable (getter or setter methods).
+Ruby provides further granularity in defining the interface (and concealing the implementation) of an object through method access control, allowing us to designate certain methods (`private`, `protected`) as internal implementation details that should not be depended on by client code.
+This means that users of the class need only know (and their code only become dependent on) the interface: the public method names and their parameter lists (and what return values or publicly significant side-effects to expect from the public methods).

+* classes and objects, instance variables (encapsulation of state)
+* method access control

 [This last sentence could be abstracted a bit more.
 The public interface consists of predictable behavior and attributes?]

+Encapsulation involves setting boundaries around data and functionality, and using information hiding to conceal implementation behind interface, in order to facilitate abstraction and the separation of concerns, reducing code dependencies.

 By sectioning off code and data in this way, encapsulation facilitates abstraction in thinking and in the design of programs.
 Breaking down the problem domain into classes helps us reduce the overall problem into smaller problems during the design phase.
 A class of object can model 'real-world objects', domain-level entities or 'nouns', which allows us to think and solve problems at the problem domain level.